Mia-WMY/DrPCE/README.md

 🤔🤔🤔

-This is the code implementation of the paper “DrPCE-Net: Differential Residual PCE Network for Characteristic Prediction of Transistors”
+This is the code implementation of the paper **“DrPCE-Net: Differential Residual PCE Network for Characteristic Prediction of Transistors”**.

 The structure of the project is as follows：